 To provide you with another example of a malevolent Second Order Effect, let’s imagine if we were tasked to design a resume optimiser for a job portal.
 With this feature, we definitely hope that our job seekers will get a higher chance of interviews from employers (1st order).
 However, unforeseen possibilities might exist, such as unwitting applicants using the optimiser to create a factually incorrect resume (2nd order), or employers distrusting the job portal due to the massive number of applicants with previously submitted resumes (3rd order).

 How it might go wrong for a resume optimiser in a job portal.

-So, How Can We Predict The Second Order Effect?
+How Can We Predict the Second Order Effect?

 Unfortunately, there is no easy way to predict the Second Order Effect.
 My favourite method is to employ laddering questions during user research sessions.
 You might have heard of the laddering approach via the popular “5 Whys and 5 Hows” technique, but our aim here is not to focus on the “Whys” (the root cause of an issue), but rather on how the “Hows” of a specific goal are achieved.

 Going back to the example of the resume optimiser, the following hypothetical “Hows” questions illustrate how we can identify potential red flags from users:

 While we can see that the resume optimiser is fulfilling its original purpose of helping the user (1st order), there exists a worrying prospect that the same user might add in information that is not reflective of his true ability (2nd order).
 Imagine what can possibly happen if the employer interviews our user and discovers his “actual” Microsoft Excel skills…